dhh1128/codecraft.co/progressive-disclosure-everywhere.md

 <a href="http://en.wikipedia.org/wiki/Markedness" target="_blank">Markedness in language</a> reveals a linguistic community's preference for what can be assumed or omitted, and what must be explicitly stated.
 To override the default semantic payload, extra negotiation and effort (the "mark") is required.

-<a href="http://www.sprez.com/articles/task-documentation-design.html" target="_blank">Task-based documentation</a> is motivated by the insight that people rarely want to know everything they possibly could about a given topic--they're happier just knowing enough to get their job done, and finding information aligned with their current focus.
+<a href="http://www.sprez.com/articles/task-documentation-design.html" target="_blank">Task-based documentation</a> is motivated by the insight that people rarely want to know everything they possibly could about a given topic &mdash; they're happier just knowing enough to get their job done, and finding information aligned with their current focus.

 In many religious traditions, the idea of reaching higher and higher levels of enlightenment over time is important.
 A common observation in such world views is that simple beginnings form the foundation for later growth.
 C.S.
 Lewis explored this spiritual odyssey in <em>The Great Divorce</em>; he returned to it in <em>The Last Battle</em> with the metaphor of a stable bigger on the inside than the outside, and repeated invitations to "come further up, further in."